Jimmy Butler, Heat seeking to take a 2-0 lead over Celtics

 Things have been working out just fine so far in this postseason for Butler and the top-seeded Heat, who’ll look to take a 2-0 lead in the East title series when they play host to the second-seeded Celtics again on Thursday night.
 It won’t be easy: The Celtics are 3-0 after losses in these playoffs, winning those bounceback games by an average of 14.7 points and getting two of those victories on the road.

-But it remains unclear if they’ll have defensive player of the year Marcus Smart (mid-foot sprain) back for Game 2.
-The Celtics were also without forward Al Horford (health and safety protocols) for Game 1 — his status seems dubious at best for Game 2 given the NBA’s return-to-play rules — plus said coach Ime Udoka was sick Wednesday with a non-COVID illness.
+The Celtics are hoping to have defensive player of the year Marcus Smart (mid-foot sprain) back for Game 2, listing him as probable for Thursday night.
+Boston was also without forward Al Horford (health and safety protocols) for Game 1 — he is doubtful for Game 2.
+And coach Ime Udoka was sick Wednesday with a non-COVID illness.

 “We have a lot of confidence,” Celtics center Daniel Theis said Wednesday as his team gathered for a film session.